matteo-Donofrio-unipi/D-Onofrio-thesis/README.md

-# Matteo D'Onofrio's bachelor thesis
-# realized under the supervision of Riccardo Guidotti
+# Matteo D'Onofrio's bachelor thesis (at UNIPI), realized under the supervision of Riccardo Guidotti
 This repository contains the thesis and its relative source code.